 Exercise and mental health – Is there a positive link?

-Start the journey slow!
+1. Start the journey slowly

-This is important, especially if you have been sedentary for a while or inconsistent with your fitness plan.
+This is important, especially if you have been sedentary for a while or are inconsistent with your fitness plan.
 The thing is, while you might have felt that adrenaline rush or ‘super’ motivated to exercise after eating those extra pieces of chicken, ham, cake and the four (4) cups of eggnog during one of your festive gatherings, that level of motivation can decrease fast when other life obligations come into play, so start slow.

-Put a plan in place by writing down your fitness goals for a week, a month etc. (preferably short periods).
-This should consist of the routine you will follow and just do it!
+Put a plan in place by writing down your fitness goals for a week, a month, etc. (preferably short periods).
+This should consist of the routine you will follow, and just do it!
 So, set a time in your day, which can be a challenge, but schedule it just the same, and do your workout, whether it be at home or the gym.
 Sometimes you may not be able to stick to the exact time of day due to situations that may arise, but still ensure that you designate time for your workouts on the days scheduled.

 Importantly, take into consideration the duration of your exercise routine.
 This will also contribute to your overall fitness goal.
-As such, try not to start with long workouts duration such as an hour or more, rather, try a 15-minute workout on your first day and increase it by five (5) or ten (10) minutes in the same week or subsequent week/s.
+As such, try not to start with long workout durations such as an hour or more; rather, try a 15-minute workout on your first day and increase it by five (5) or ten (10) minutes in the same week or subsequent week/s.
 This will help you to build endurance, which will help with those longer workout durations.
-Additionally, gradually increasing the duration will help to train your brain to come out of the ‘sedentary habits’ which will also help with your level of motivation.

 Long durations can invoke a feeling of overwhelm.
-Also, it will cause you to become tired too fast as well as cause your workouts to feel like a chore you just do not want to undertake.
+Also, it will cause you to become tired too fast, as well as cause your workouts to feel like a chore you just do not want to undertake.
 All of this can result in you giving up before you have truly started.
-Moreover, research has shown that even short periods of workouts of thirty (30) minutes or less for at least three (3) days per week, can positively impact one’s overall health (Petruzello et. al. 1991).
-So, do not rush it, just plan it, and work the plan.
+Moreover, research has shown that even short periods of workouts of thirty (30) minutes or less for at least three (3) days per week can positively impact one’s overall health (Petruzello et. al. 1991).

 Here are a few articles that can help to motivate you on your fitness journey: